Community

 Website

 The community uses the aptly named website hyperboloid.al.
 All our events and activities are managed through this website.
-The website uses the Wowchemy research group theme; its source code is available on my GitHub page.
+The website uses the Wowchemy research group theme; its source code is available through my GitHub page.

 Workshops

-The “inaugural” event of the community was the workshop Infinity on a Gridshell, held in July 2023 at the Niels Bohr Institute in Copenhagen.
+The inaugural event of the community was the workshop Infinity on a Gridshell, held in July 2023 at the Niels Bohr Institute in Copenhagen.
 The speakers covered a wide variety of topics including black-hole perturbation theory, mathematical analysis of wave equations, and nonlinear Einstein equations.
 The workshop was a great success and we are planning to hold another one in 2024.

 Topical Collection